clowdr-app/clowdr-web-app/README.md

 create an app space for Clowdr with any name you like.
 The instructions here assume you have done so.

-Although you do not have to run MongoDB when using Back4App, you will need to install mongodb in your local computer in order to initialize Clowdr.
-Installing MongoDB locally is used only for calling the `mongodbrestore` command that sets up the database schema with the right permissions.
-Install [MongoDB](https://docs.mongodb.com/manual/administration/install-community/).
+Although you do not have to run MongoDB when using Back4App, you will need to install the MongoDB Database Tools in your local computer in order to initialize Clowdr.
+These are used only for calling the `mongodbrestore` command that sets up the database schema with the right permissions.
+Install [MongoDB Database Tools](https://docs.mongodb.com/database-tools/mongorestore/#installation) by following the Installation instructions on that page.
+(Note: You do not need 'MongoDB Server' installed locally).

 ### Environment variables